openedx/edx-platform/docs/course_authors/source/create_html_component.rst

 Find any copy the URL of the image in the Files & Uploads page.

 See :ref:`Add Files to a Course` for more information.

+.. note::  Review :ref:`Best Practices for Describing Images` when adding images to HTML components.

 While editing the HTML component: